japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 2. `SPARK_LOCAL_DIRS` environment variable
 3. `MESOS_DIRECTORY` environment variable (only when External Shuffle Service is not used)

-In the end, when no earlier environment variables were found, `getConfiguredLocalDirs` uses [spark.local.dir](../spark-properties.md#spark.local.dir) Spark property or falls back to `java.io.tmpdir` System property.
+In the end, when no earlier environment variables were found, `getConfiguredLocalDirs` uses [spark.local.dir](../configuration-properties.md#spark.local.dir) configuration property or falls back to `java.io.tmpdir` System property.

 `getConfiguredLocalDirs` is used when: